 As we continue through this challenging school year and beyond, we’re facing questions that will likely impact learning in the future:

 - How will students adapt to the fluidity of learning between in-person and home remote learning?
-How will this support learning can occur anywhere are anytime?

-- Can students expect to continue to receive the personalized learning models being used in the virtual settings?
+- Can students expect to continue to receive the personalized learning models being used in virtual settings?

 - How will the flexibility and choice of programs continue as students return to in-person learning?